Charles Albert Gobat: Career in law and politics

 After completing his Ph.D., Gobat began his practicing law in Bern and also lectured on French civil law at Bern University.
 He then opened an office in Delémont in the canton of Bern, which soon became the leading legal firm of the district.

 After practicing law for fifteen years, he became involved in politics and education.
 In 1882, he was appointed superintendent of public instruction for the canton of Bern, a position he held for thirty years.
 He was a progressive in educational philosophy and he made many important reforms in the education system.
-He reformed the system of primary training, obtained increased budgetary support to improve the teacher-pupil ratio, supported the study of living languages, and provided pupils with an alternative to the traditionally narrow classical education by establishing curricula in vocational & professional training.
+He reformed the system of primary training, obtained increased budgetary support to improve the teacher-pupil ratio, supported the study of living languages, and provided pupils with an alternative to the traditionally narrow classical education by establishing curricula in vocational and professional training.

 He won acclaim for his erudite République de Berne et la France pendant les guerres de religion, which was published in 1891 and also widespread recognition for A People's History of Switzerland, which was published in 1900.

 He also pursued a career in politics.
-He was elected to many important positions.
 He was elected to the Grand Council of Bern in 1882.
 From 1884 to 1890, he was a member of the Council of States of Switzerland and from 1890 until his death in 1914, he was a member of the National Council, the other chamber of the central Swiss legislative body.
 In both politics and education, he was a liberal reformer.
-In 1902, he sponsored several legislation which applied the principle of arbitration to commercial treaties.
+In 1902, he sponsored several legislation that applied the principle of arbitration to commercial treaties.

 Gobat worked with the Inter-Parliamentary Union, which was founded by William Randal Cremer, the winner of the Nobel Peace Prize in 1903, in 1889.
-In 1892 he became the president of the union's fourth conference, which was held in Bern and which founded the Bureau Interparlementaire.
+In 1892, he became the president of the union's fourth conference, which was held in Bern and founded the Bureau Interparlementaire.
 He served as general secretary of the bureau, an information office dealing with peace movements, international conciliation, and communication among national parliamentary bodies.
-The third conference of the union, held in Rome in 1891, established the International Peace Bureau, of which Gobat was director when it was awarded the Nobel peace prize in 1910.
+The third conference of the union, held in Rome in 1891, established the International Peace Bureau, of which Gobat was director when it was awarded the Nobel Peace Prize in 1910.